PLLE/leadership/docs/leadership-tools/leading--others/networking/connect.md

 **Give the other person a fine reputation to live up to.** If you want to improve a person in a certain respect, act as though that particular trait were already one of his or her outstanding characteristics.

 **Make the other person happy about doing the thing you suggest.** Always align what you want with what makes the other person happy while being sincere and thoughtful.

+### Own Thoughts
+## Mechanics

+Show other person that you are happy to see her

+* Keep positive things about person in mind

+Show real interest in other person

+* Listen
+* Admire what they do!
+* Ask for Advice

+Invest time in doing other person a favour, the more you give on a consistent mode the more you get back

+* congratulate to birthday
+* make them a present (ideally sth. they mentioned)
+* bring them an offering they can use (party, sport activity, business)